Skip to main content

 Team MVPs

-This metric identifies the MVP for each team—the player who has contributed the largest share of their team's total score—and then ranks these MVPs across all teams to find the top 10 overall.
+This metric identifies the MVP for each team-the player contributing the largest share of their team's scor-and then ranks these MVPs to find the top 10 overall.

-The SQL uses CTEs to calculate total scores per player and per team.
+The query uses CTEs to first calculate total scores for each player and their respective team.
 These are joined to compute each player's contribution ratio.
-The first ROW_NUMBER() picks the top contributor per team; the second ranks them globally by impact.
+One ROW_NUMBER() function finds the top contributor per team, and a second ranks them globally.

 git clone https://github.com/factorhouse/examples.git